 As we ended the year 2020, two biopharmaceutical companies received emergency use authorization (EUA) from the FDA for their coronavirus vaccine.
 Most recently, Johnson and Johnson’s single-dose vaccine has also received EUA and is starting to be distributed to our communities.

 While this is great news, it’s important to understand that although the COVID-19 vaccine is ready for public use, it won’t be available to everyone right away.
 Right now, the vaccine is still in limited supply and the plan is to distribute it in phases, based on the level of need, until our most vulnerable neighbors have had the opportunity to get vaccinated.
 But as soon as it’s your turn, we hope you’ll get your shot and encourage others to, too.

 As the vaccine starts to be more widely available to our at-risk groups, “We need people to get this vaccine so that the community can return to some sense of normalcy and achieve that herd immunity we’ve been talking about,” says Alric V. Simmonds Jr., MD, AdventHealth General Surgeon, Chief Health Equity Officer and Chief Medical Officer.

 Coronavirus Vaccine Distribution Phases

-The National Academies of Sciences, Engineering, and Medicine and the Centers for Disease Control and Prevention (CDC) created what they refer to as a “playbook” of guidelines for distributing the vaccine
+The National Academies of Sciences, Engineering, and Medicine and the Centers for Disease Control and Prevention (CDC) created what they refer to as a “playbook” of guidelines for distributing the vaccine.
+This playbook will help ensure that there will be efficient, quick and reasonable distribution and administration of the coronavirus vaccine.

 The CDC’s playbook guidelines recommend the following distribution plan:

 Phase 1A: Health Care Personnel

 The first people able to receive the coronavirus vaccine have been those who serve in health care settings, such as hospitals, assisted living facilities, pharmacies and other settings, including those not directly involved in patient care.

 AdventHealth began vaccinating those who work as health care personnel in 2020, and as Dr. Simmonds put it, “I am really happy to take the vaccine.
 It’s an important step in us recovering from COVID-19.
 It’s a wonderful medical breakthrough and it’s a historical moment.”

 Phase 1B: Essential Workers, Those With High-Risk Medical Conditions and Adults Over 65